Simplified Sparse Attention via Gist Tokens: Related Works

-\paragraph{Sparse Attention Mechanisms.} Addressing the quadratic complexity of the self-attention mechanism has been a central theme in scaling Transformers to long contexts.
-Early approaches introduced fixed or heuristic sparsity patterns. {Sparse Transformer} \citep{child2019generating} and {Longformer} \citep{beltagy2020longformer} utilize fixed local windows combined with global attention tokens to reduce complexity to $O(N \sqrt{N})$ or $O(N)$.
-Many recent KV-cache management works such as {H$_2$O} \citep{zhang2023h2o}, StreamingLLM \citep{xiao2023efficient}, LongLLMLingua~\citep{jiang2024longllmlinguaacceleratingenhancingllms}, and Quest~\citep{tang2024quest} aim to evict less important KV pairs.
-More recently, hardware-aware and learnable sparse attention mechanisms---such as Native Sparse Attention \citep{yuan2025native}, DeepSeek Sparse Attention \citep{liu2025deepseek}, and MoBA \citep{lu2025moba}---have been proposed to dynamically identify and attend to the most relevant blocks in a hardware-efficient manner. \paragraph{Context Compression.} An alternative approach to efficient long-context processing is compressing the context into compact representations.
-Gist Tokens~\citep{mu2023learning} and AutoCompressors~\citep{chevalier2023adapting} train models to compress prompt instructions into special tokens via an attention mask bottleneck.
-KVLink~\citep{yang2025kvlink} appends learnable compression tokens to the end of each document, where each token can attend to the entire preceding context to produce a global summary.
-ActivationBeacon~\citep{zhang2024long}, UniGist~\citep{deng2025unigist}, and GistPool~\citep{petrov2025long} interleave gist tokens throughout the sequence, associating each with a local chunk.
-While these methods effectively reduce sequence length, they typically treat compression as a one-way process: once the context is compressed, the raw tokens are discarded and irreversibly lost. \paragraph{Alternative Sequence Modeling Architectures.} A separate line of research seeks to replace the softmax attention mechanism entirely with architectures that achieve linear or near-linear complexity.
+\paragraph{Alternative Sequence Modeling Architectures.} A separate line of research seeks to replace the softmax attention mechanism entirely with architectures that achieve linear or near-linear complexity.
+MultiresLayer~\citep{shi_multires} captures multiscale trends in the input sequence using convolutional networks.
 Linear attention methods~\citep{katharopoulos2020transformers} approximate the softmax kernel with feature maps, enabling recurrent computation with a fixed-size state.
 State space models such as S4~\citep{gu2021efficiently} and Mamba~\citep{gu2023mamba} model sequences through structured recurrences with selective gating, achieving linear-time inference with competitive language modeling performance.
 Recurrent alternatives including RWKV~\citep{peng2023rwkv} and RetNet~\citep{sun2023retentive} combine recurrent architectures with attention-like mechanisms, offering constant-memory inference.
 More recent gated linear attention variants such as GLA~\citep{yang2024gated}, refine selective forgetting through per-token gates.
 These approaches represent a fundamentally different design axis from our work.
 They modify or replace the core attention mechanism with alternative sequence modeling primitives, often requiring pretraining from scratch on the new architecture.